 Awards & Eligibility

-30 September 2014 is the postmark deadline for Pioneer Descendant Certificate Applications: However, we do encourage you to submit your application(s) early in the year.
-Each application is reviewed by two volunteers and can take up to 90 days to complete.
-Applications received after June 30th will be reviewed during the next year.
-All Final Copies of the application (including two (2) notarized copies of the application/line of descent form) along with all documents, forms, and certificate fees are due and must be postmarked by September 30, 2014.
+September 30 is the postmark deadline for Pioneer Descendant Certificate Applications: However, we do encourage you to submit your application(s) early in the year.
+Each application is reviewed by two volunteers and can take up to 45 days to complete.
+Applications received after September 30th will be reviewed during the next year.
+Applications should be mailed to: Amy Crabill Lay, FSGS Pioneer Committee, P.O.
+Box 15352, Tampa, Florida 33614.

 Florida Pioneer Descendant Certificate - State - This award can be given to any person regardless of his or her place of residence who shall provide documentary proof satisfactory to the committee, which establishes a solid chain of evidence that he or she has an ancestor who settled in Florida (present boundaries) before the state was admitted to the union, 3 March 1845.
 The application and all supporting documentation shall remain the property of the Society and the Florida State Archives.